Drifter-Supremo/mindful-inkwell-journal/README.md

 ### Backend Services

-- **Express Server**: Runs on port 3001 and provides the `/api/generate-poem` endpoint for DeepSeek AI poem generation
+- **Express Server**: Runs on port 3001 and provides the `/api/generate-poem` endpoint for Claude 3.7 Sonnet AI poem generation
 - **Vite Dev Server**: Runs on port 8080 and serves the React frontend

 ### Key Components